The information presented on this page is specific to Barrett, The Honors College at Arizona State University. It is

 The design and function of the Barrett Honors College complex has been the topic of discussion at National Collegiate Honors Council conferences.

 Public University Honors, an online review of honors colleges throughout the nation by John Willingham, rates Barrett Honors College in the top category for its strong honors program, support for students, well-appointed residence halls, and a dean, faculty and staff committed to student success.

 PrepScholar ranks Barrett Honors College No. 1 on its list of the best honors colleges in the U.S., citing Barrett’s signature honors courses, opportunities for students to complete honors research and theses, the Barrett Writing Center, honors study abroad and global programs.

 In a piece published in The New York Times, columnist Frank Bruni noted that Barrett Honors College is “widely considered the gold standard” of honors institutions and pointed out that Barrett combines an academically distinguished student body with “the scale, eclecticism and sprawling resources of a huge university.
 It’s two experiences in one.”

 Bruni also wrote about ASU and Barrett Honors College in his book “Where You Go Is Not Who You’ll Be: An Antidote to the College Admissions Mania”.

 USA Today named ASU one of the 100 Best Value Colleges for 2010 and specifically cited Barrett as a factor in the recognition, identifying the honors college as “outstanding.”

-Named “Best Honors College” in the nation in 2005 by Reader’s Digest, Barrett, The Honors College at Arizona State University continues to set the standard for the country’s top honors experience.
-Barrett tops Stanford, MIT and Duke in the number of National Merit scholars recruited to the university and enrolls more National Hispanic scholars than any other institution.
+Named “Best Honors College” in the nation in 2005 by Reader’s Digest, Barrett Honors College continues to set the standard for the country’s top honors experience.